Skip to content

 sorting a Linked list Data structures

-here also the value of node p is not greater than the value of node q so we go to the next nodes.
+Here, the value of node p is greater than the value of node q, so we swap them.

 sorting a Linked list Data structures

-here the value of node p is greater than the value of node q so we swap them.
+Next, we go to the next nodes.
+Here, the value of node p is not greater than the value of node q, so we don’t swap them.

 sorting a Linked list Data structures